 raise funds to assist with their needs.

-With that said, I do understand that not all churches or pastors’ wives are in my position.
+That said, I understand that not all churches or pastors’ wives are in my position.

 When a pastor is struggling, try to help them.

 When I was a girl, the pastor of our church was amazing.
-He and his wife attended everything and every trial we encountered, they seem to ALWAYS be there.
+He and his wife attended everything and every trial we encountered.
+They seem ALWAYS to be there.
 It wasn’t until I was a grown woman that I realized he had a full-time job!
-End it wasn’t a high-paying job either.
+In the end, it wasn’t a high-paying job either.
 So that means every time our family had an emergency, he would be there with us in the wee hours of the morning only to drudge to work the very next day.
 I even heard some talk that he would finance building repairs himself!
 What an amazing pastor and wife we had.
-In fact, he is still in ministry but I’m praying the new church is providing for him much better than we did.
+In fact, he is still in ministry, but I’m praying the new church is providing for him much better than we did.
 Yes, I said it.

 Consider setting up online giving portals or app-based resources for people who want to help the pastor and family in a meaningful way.
 During times of financial difficulty, people should also consider offering additional help with expenses, like bills or insurance, to relieve some of the stress from the pastor and their family.